UMAprotocol/protocol/CONTRIBUTING.md

   at the same time.
 - Once an issue is open and one or more maintainers have expressed corroborating opinions, the assigned person should feel comfortable beginning work on the issue.
-- If an issue is a major project, consider working the maintainers to break it down into sub-issues and creating a milestone to track progress.
+- If an issue is a major project, consider working with the maintainers to break it down into sub-issues and creating a milestone to track progress.

 ## PRs